akashagarwal7/resume/main/cl.md

 title: Cover Letter
 ---

+Akash Agarwal\
++61 (435) 217 377\
+agarwal.akash333@gmail.com\
+Burwood East, VIC 3151\

 G'day,

 [//1]: # (This may be the most platform independent comment.
 Different content in different branches to meet different needs START)

 Top-notch problem-solving skills are a must in the fast-paced and complex world of IT and pride myself as an excellent solutions architect.
 I have a knack for consistency, and I thrive by investing my time in learning/building useful tools to benefit the world, the people I work with and myself.

-My [resume](../resume) shows that I would bring important skills to a potential role, including:
+My [resume](https://akashagarwal7.com/about/main/resume/) shows that I would bring important skills to a potential role, including:

 [//2]: # (Different content in different branches to meet different needs END)